zededa/terraform-provider-zedcloud/README.md

 ## Installation and configuration

 Information on how to install and configure a Terraform provider can be found under https://developer.hashicorp.com/terraform/language/providers.
-If you need help setting up the __terraform-provider-zedcloud__ please reach out to the Zededa support.
+If you need help setting up the __terraform-provider-zedcloud__ please reach out to Zededa support.
 The latest version of the provider can be found in the official Terraform provider registry under https://registry.terraform.io/providers/zededa/zedcloud/latest.

 ## Breaking changes in v2